What is API (Application Programming Interface)?

 What is API in Programming?

-The API is a set of functions and procedures that a particular library offers for use by other software as an abstraction layer.
+An API is a set of functions and procedures that a particular library provides for other software to use as an abstraction layer.
 They are often used in libraries.

 Properties